Danish-Adnaan/Airbnb-and-Churn-Prediction-Project/README.md

 ### Dataset Information
 - **Dataset:** Customer_data
-- (See "Data Information" documentation for feature details.)

 ### Deliverables
 - Data exploration and preprocessing report or notebook: Analyze, clean, and prepare data.